niulinlnc/enterprise-extensions/helpdesk_timesheet_ux/README.rst

 * You can configure a project to have or not related tickets, by default they are not related to tickets.

-* In project kanban view we are able to see the project related tickets analogous to tasks work, also have a Ticket Analysis submenu that let us to analyze the ticket data from a pivot or graph view.

-* You can only close a ticket if they don't have any active task (we consider active task the ones in stages without option "folded")

 * You can only close projects if they don't have any active ticket (we consider active tickets the ones in stages without option "folded")